 Fall in South Africa

-South Africa experiences its "spring" during the traditional fall months.
-Temperatures usually range from the mid-60s in Cape Town to the high 70s in Pretoria.
-Temperatures continue to rise over the season, as rains decrease, making this a great season to explore South Africa.
+Fall is an extremely pleasant time to visit South Africa.
+Temperatures usually range from the mid-60s Fahrenheit in Cape Town to the high 70s Fahrenheit in Pretoria.
+Temperatures continue to rise over the season, as rains decrease, making this a great season to explore the country.

 What to Pack: Your spring packing list should include some of the lighter clothing you'll pack for summer, as well as a jacket or sweater for the occasional chilly day.
 Don't forget sunscreen—the sun in South Africa is harsh year-round.